Skip to main content

 Why India Blocks Local-to-Local VoIP Calls

-India’s telecom regulator, the Telecom Regulatory Authority of India (TRAI), enforces strict rules on how internet-based calls interact with the local phone network.
+India’s telecom regulator, the Telecom Regulatory Authority of India (TRAI), strictly controls how internet-based calls interact with the local phone network.

 • Internet-based calls (VoIP) and traditional mobile calls to remain separate

-• Calls that start and end inside India to go through licensed Indian telecom networks only
+• Calls that start and end inside India to be routed through licensed Indian telecom networks

-Because Talk360 is a VoIP service and not a local Indian telecom operator, calls between two Indian numbers are automatically blocked or flagged by carriers.
+Because Talk360 connects calls using VoIP infrastructure and is not a licensed Indian telecom operator, calls between two Indian numbers are automatically blocked by carriers.

 What You Might Experience

-When trying to call an Indian number from another Indian number using Talk360, you may see:
+When calling an Indian number from another Indian number using Talk360, you may notice:

 • Your account is blocked